session: 1 start: 5:17 end: 28:15

 In the East Bay, East Bay Meditation Center is great.

 Your area likely has a retreat center.
-Google to see what’s available.
+Search the internet to see what’s available.
 Ensure the day-to-day schedule, including food and accommodations, will be comfortable for you.

-In the Bay Area, I can’t recommend Spirit Rock strongly enough.
+In the Bay Area, I strongly recommend Spirit Rock.
 Every experience I’ve had there, whether a day-long retreat or a residential retreat, has been amazing.

 You can use RetreatList to find retreats and follow teachers.